MushroomEternal/Releases/README.md

  This is a popular flipping mod, used by over 43.3% of top flippers!
 Mushroom Eternal finds AH snipes so quick, you can make over 4B in a day from being quite lucky/depending on how large your budget is!

+If you are scared of getting banned, understand that this mod has been fully allowed by the hypixel admin team due to a few tweaks I did.
+Flip away!

 ***DO NOT Download this mod from anywhere else, as this is the official release, and the only safe one!***